 - Take a turmeric supplement.
 The curcumin in turmeric may provide relief for nerve pain.
 Curcumin is known to have protective anti-inflammatory, antioxidant, and antimicrobial effects.
-It’s also thought to help neurological symptoms.
+It’s also to help neurological symptoms.

 - Apply a topical cream that contains lidocaine or capsaicin.
 A homemade ginger or turmeric solution may work, too.
-One study found that a lidocaine patch was very effective in relieving pain from erythromelalgia.
+One found that a lidocaine patch was very effective in relieving pain from erythromelalgia.

 - Massage your foot to help improve blood flow and circulation.

 The feeling that your feet are burning can cause pain that ranges from mild and intermittent to life-disrupting and chronic.
 It’s important to work with your doctor to identify and treat the underlying cause.
 If the cause is nerve damage, it may be permanent in some cases, but treatments are available to prevent further damage.